Turkish Election Commission Confirms Results of First Round of Elections; Erdogan meets with a third-party candidate - ExBulletin

 Turkish Election Commission Confirms Results of First Round of Elections; Erdogan meets with a third-party candidate

-ISTANBUL (AP) Turkey’s Supreme Electoral Council on Friday confirmed the results of the first round of Turkey’s presidential election in which neither incumbent President Recep Tayyip Erdogan nor his main opponent, opposition leader Kemal Kilicdaroglu, won received the majority support necessary for an outright victory.
+ISTANBUL Turkey’s Supreme Election Commission on Friday confirmed the results of the first round of Turkey’s presidential election in which neither incumbent President Recep Tayyip Erdogan nor his main opponent, opposition leader Kemal Kilicdaroglu, received the majority support necessary for an outright victory.

 The electoral council announced that Erdogan had won 49.24% of the vote, with Kilicdaroglu obtaining 45.07% and a third candidate, nationalist politician Sinan Ogan, obtaining 5.28%, requiring a second round on May 28 between the two main contenders.